It is easy to take for granted the milk, cheese, butter and many other delicious dairy foods that fill the grocery store coolers here in Wisconsin.

 Wisconsin routinely breaks milk production records each year, and our per-animal production even topped our West Coast competitor this year.

-Our farmers are more progressive than ever, investing millions of dollars in new technologies to recycle waste, keep soil in its place and ensure that their animals are happy and healthy.
+Our farmers are more progressive than ever, investing millions of dollars in new technologies to recycle waste, keep soil in its place, protect water quality and ensure that their animals are happy and healthy.

 And our members’ voices are heard and respected in local town halls, in Madison and in Washington, where we tirelessly fight for sensible and science-based regulations.